eberhab/m20/emulation_with_retroarch_retropie.md

 5) Now it is time to start up the RetroArch app and change a few settings:
    - Activate file logging into "logs" directory, so that we know why things fail/ crash if they do:
       Settings -> Logging -> Log to File & Timestamp Log Files
-   - Activate "game focus" mode, to pass keyboard inputs directly to core:
+   - Activate "game focus" mode, to deactivate RetroArch hotkeys and pass keyboard inputs directly to core:
      - Settings -> Input -> Auto enable Game Focus
      - Settings -> Input -> Hotkeys -> Game Focus